jdblack/sotd/README.md

-The main intent is for each channel to set the best time for SOTD for their own channel playlist, but the functiality is there if you want to set your cron up for certain months or days of the month too
+The main intent is for each channel to set the best time for SOTD for their own channel playlist, but the functiality is there if you want to set your cron up for certain months or days of the month too.

 # Installation